Basil, Jennifer

 Research Focus:

-3. Barord, G., Ju, Cheng Hui, *Derman, R., *Vargas, T, and Basil.
-Dual memory streams in Chambered Nautilus: Beacon homing overshadows route learning in a spatial task.
-Animal Behavior, under review.
+3. #Barord, G., Ju, #Cheng Hui, *Derman, R., *Vargas, T, and J. Basil.
+(Under review) Dual memory streams in Chambered Nautilus: Beacon homing overshadows route learning in a spatial task.
+Ethology.

 Recent Funding: